 Bottom line: As long as you set up direct deposits of at least $1,500 and complete 10 debit transactions per month, you’ll earn at least 0.70% APY, which would be the best rate for any account on this list.

 nbkc is a bank with an online presence, along with branches in the Kansas City area, and its Everything Account has some valuable features as far as free checking accounts go, especially the $12 per month rebate on out-of-network ATM fees.
-The account also bears a small amount of interest, though those rates are subject to change.
+The account also bears interest.

 As part of the Everything Account, there are some features more commonly associated with savings accounts, namely the ability to set goals for saving money.
 Unlike savings accounts, there are no transaction limits for the Everything Account. nbkc also does a better job of keeping miscellaneous fees for special services down relative to other banks.